Take trandolapril once daily.

 If you experience any other symptoms which you think may be due to the capsules, speak with your doctor or pharmacist for further advice.

 How to store trandolapril

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Trandolapril® 0.5 mg, 1 mg, 2 mg and 4 mg Capsules; Lupin (Europe) Ltd, The electronic Medicines Compendium.
-Dated October 2014.
+Manufacturer's PIL, Trandolapril® 0.5 mg, 1 mg, 2 mg and 4 mg Capsules; Accord-UK Ltd, The electronic Medicines Compendium.
+Dated November 2019.